 All the factors mentioned in the research above significantly impacts how your knee repairs itself from wear and tear damage.

-In the medical journal Bone research, a team of researchers from among China’s leading medical universities investigated Type 2 diabetes’ association with knee osteoarthritis.
-They found that patients with type 2 diabetes have unique abnormal subchondral bone remodeling and microstructural and mechanical knee impairments which caused greater cartilage degradation.(2)
+In the medical journal Bone Research, (3) a team of researchers investigated Type 2 diabetes’ association with knee osteoarthritis.
+They found that patients with type 2 diabetes have unique abnormal subchondral bone remodeling and microstructural and mechanical knee impairments which caused greater cartilage degradation.

-An international team of researchers lead by the University of California at San Francisco publishing in February 2018 in the Journal of magnetic resonance imaging found that not only did Diabetes type 2 accelerate knee osteoarthritis, the more unmanaged or severe the diabetes the more severe the cartilage degeneration.(3)
+An international team of researchers led by the University of California at San Francisco publishing in February 2018 in the Journal of Magnetic Resonance Imaging (4) found that not only did Diabetes type 2 accelerate knee osteoarthritis, the more unmanaged or severe the diabetes, the more severe the cartilage degeneration.